The Logon List

 Aircraft on the Logon List are observed to suffer from a much lower PA rate than aircraft not on the Logon List.
 The graph below illustrates the benefits of having updated avionics:

-The graph above shows the PA rate for aircraft using CPDLC in DFS, NATS, ANS CZ and Slovenia Control airspace.
-MUAC and Skyguide airspace is not included since they will only allow a logon from aircraft on the Logon List.
+The graph above shows the PA rate for aircraft using CPDLC in the centres that do not implement the Logon List.
+The Logon List Centres airspace (EDYY,EDUU,LSAG and LSAZ) are not included since they will only allow a logon from aircraft on the Logon List.
 The graph shows the PA rate of aircraft that are on the Logon List, aircraft that are not on the Logon List as well as the overall aggregated PA rate for all aircraft using CPDLC.

 Which aircraft are currently on the Logon List?